Acme Studios — Orsman Road Studio Award 2026 FAQs

 6) I currently have a studio with another provider.
 Can I still make an application?

-Yes, but we expect you to give up the other studio if you to be given the award.
+Yes, but we expect you to give up the other studio if you are given the award.

 7) I am currently subletting an Acme studio, can I apply?

-If there are less than six months remaining on your sublet term by application deadline date, then you can apply.
+If there are less than 3 months remaining on your sublet term by application deadline date, then you can apply.

 8) I have other employment alongside my practice.
 Is this an issue when making a proposal?